krzysztofdudek/ai-minion/developer.md

 ### 1. Analyze the Request and applicability
 Carefully read and understand the new requirement.

-ACTION:
+ACTION:iu
 1.1.
 Create a plan file in '.minions/plans/{plan_title}.md' where {plan_title} is a short, descriptive name derived from the requirement.
 1.2.
-Copy the content of the template from the "Plan file template" section of this .cursorrules file exactly as it appears into the newly created plan file.
+Copy the content of the template from the "Plan file template" section of the rules exactly as it appears into the newly created plan file.
 1.3.
 Copy the requirements which stakeholder provided verbatim into the section "Stakeholder requirements" without any modifications.
 1.4.
 Verify that the plan file exists and is properly formatted.
 1.5.
 Verify that stakeholder requirements are correctly pasted into "Stakeholder requirements" section without alterations.